A Few Days on Ios

 Here's the view out the front of the Sailing café.
 A small ferry is pulling away from the pier.

 An omelet with tomatos, peppers, onions, and feta, plus a salad.
 A salad at breakfast, I like that.
 I also encountered that frequently in Japan.

 And toast with butter, and a double Greek coffee.

 A large ferry visits the Ios port.

-After more coffee, it's time to move on.
-I'm going around the side of the port where the fishing boats tie up, opposite the ferry pier.
+After more coffee, it was time to move on.
+I was going around the side of the port where the fishing boats tie up, opposite the ferry pier.